PhanstielLab/Sushi/README.md

 ## Sushi Installation

 1. Install with Bioconductor:

-This requires R 3.1 to install
+Note: R 3.1 is required for installation via Bioconductor.
+The newest version of R can be donwloaded at (www.r-project.org/).
+Installation via Bioconductor also requires libcurl and libxml2 which may not be be standard with some Linux distributions and are available for download at (http://curl.haxx.se/libcurl/ and http://xmlsoft.org/, respectviely.

 ```
 source("http://bioconductor.org/biocLite.R")
 biocLite("Sushi")
 ```

-2. Install for previous versions of R >= 2.15:
+2. Install for previous versions of R >= 2.10:
 ```
-R CMD INSTALL Sushi_0.99.2.tar.gz
+R CMD INSTALL Sushi_1.0.1.tar.gz
 ```

 ## Contributors